JanTheHun/yabamo-core/README.md

 # Debug mode

 If a route has a ```debug:true``` property, when a request arrives the engine pauses and emits a ```debug``` event (along with a unique ID of the debugging event), giving you control over which response to send on-the-fly.
-You can set a listener with using
+You can set up a listener with using
 ```
 server.on('debug', (data)=> {
     console.log(data.id)